Das Rheingold: Scene 4

 Back on the mountaintop, Wotan and Loge force Alberich to exchange his wealth for his freedom.
 He summons the Nibelungen, who bring up the hoard of gold.
 He then asks for the return of the Tarnhelm, but Loge says that it is part of his ransom.
 Alberich still hopes he can keep the ring, but Wotan demands it, and when Alberich refuses, Wotan tears it from Alberich's hand and puts it on his own finger.
 Crushed by his loss, Alberich lays a curse on the ring: until it returns to him, it will inspire restless jealousy in those who own it, and murderous envy in those who do not, thus condemning all the possessors of the ring.

 The gods reconvene.
 Fasolt and Fafner return with Freia.
 Fasolt, reluctant to release her, insists that the gold be piled high enough to hide her from view.
 Wotan is forced to relinquish the Tarnhelm, to help cover Freia completely.
 However, Fasolt spots a remaining crack in the gold, through which one of Freia's eyes can be seen.
 Loge says that there is no more gold, but Fafner, who has noticed the ring on Wotan's finger, demands that Wotan add it to the pile, to block the crack.
 Loge protests that the ring belongs to the Rheinmaidens, and Wotan angrily declares that he intends to keep it for his own.
 As the giants seize Freia and start to leave, Erda, the earth goddess, appears and warns Wotan of impending doom, urging him to give up the cursed ring.
 Troubled, Wotan calls the giants back and surrenders the ring.
 The giants release Freia and begin dividing the treasure, but they quarrel over the ring itself.
 Fafner clubs Fasolt to death.
 Wotan, horrified, realizes that Alberich's curse has terrible power.

 Donner summons a thunderstorm to clear the air, after which Froh creates a rainbow bridge that stretches to the gate of the castle.
 Wotan leads the gods across the bridge to the castle, which he names Valhalla.
-Loge does not follow; he says in an aside that he is tempted to destroy the complacent gods by fire – he will think it over.
+Loge, in an aside, remarks on their folly and considers burning them all, but he will think it over.
 Far below, the Rhinemaidens mourn the loss of their gold and condemn the gods as false and cowardly.